codingburgas/10grade-christmas-luck-pattern-coders/README.md

 <br>

-In the following code block of Application::updateWordsUi in application.cpp file signal message of Application object is being emitted.
+In the following code block signal message of Application object is being emitted.

 <br>